trans-travel/trans-travel/notes/usa-immigration.md

 located in [General United States Information](notes/usa-general.md) and in the state/territory specific pages on this site.
-Some of the infromation on the [General US Information](notes/usa-general.md) applies to international visitors, including travel warnings by Germany and InterPride. (updated Mar.
+Some of the infromation on the [General US Information](notes/usa-general.md) applies to international visitors, including travel warnings by Germany, Finland, Denmark, France, and InterPride. (updated Mar.
 16, 2025)

 Note that the US has become officially transphobic due to an [executive order](https://www.whitehouse.gov/presidential-actions/2025/01/defending-women-from-gender-ideology-extremism-and-restoring-biological-truth-to-the-federal-government/)